 in the temple tax story of Matthew 17, the reason Jesus wants to pay the

 tax is so they do not offend the officials (Matthew 17:27).
 It isn't because He absolutely had to pay it.

 Just try to follow tax code wherever you are.
 Though, I would not be legalistic about it, like reporting every cent you got from selling odd things around the house.
 Tax code in the U.S. doesn't care about those kind of sales until they reach a high amount anyways.

 Paying our taxes conscientiously honors important values, like being peaceable with everyone (Romans 12:18; 1 Corinthians 10:32-33; Hebrews 12:14-17; Galatians 6:10; 1 Peter 2:13-20, 3:8-12; 2 Timothy 2:24-26; Mark 9:50) and honoring authority (1 Peter 2:13-20; Romans 13:1-7; Colossians 3:18-25).
-God put government and authority into place so we can live under righteous authority and so society would would benefit as a whole.
+God put government and authority into place so we can live under righteous authority and so society would benefit as a whole.
 Our taxes help pay for those benefits and our world's infrastructure.
-However, taxes can also be used to pay for unrighteous things, like supporting abortion or other sin, so it doesn't make sense to make paying all taxes a commandment.
+However, taxes can also be used to pay for unrighteous things, like supporting abortion or other sin, so it doesn't make sense to make paying all taxes a commandment or absolute requirement.

 Handling Credit Card & Payment Service Fees

 Churches and ministries that collect tithes and offerings from credit cards or money transfer services, like PayPal, need to tell people fees will be taken out of their offering, so their actual offering is the amount they give minus fees.
 Otherwise you would have to pay for those fees from general funds.

 If tithe money needs to be transferred electronically and fees cannot be avoided, the amount of tithe given should be transferred to a general account where it can be transferred from and the fees may be covered from the general fund.